All Products

 dmidecode | more

-• View system processes or file details
+• View system process or file information

-# View the information about all system processes.
+# Views information about all processes.

 ps -ef

-# View the information about a specific system process. {{processName}} is the key of a custom parameter.
-You must set a value before you run the command.
+# Views information about a specific process. {{processName}} is the key of a custom parameter.
+You must set a value for it when you run the command.

 ps -ef | grep {{processName}}

-# View the details of a file.
+# Views the details of a file in a path.

 ls -la {{fileName}}